sebastiancarlos/yas-qwin/README.md

     - `column-def`
     - `table-constr`
     - `foreign-key-clause`
-- ...plus many more to explore with `--list-commands`.
-  - Not really...
-That's it.

 ## Help

 Every one of YAS-QWIN's commands comes with its own help message.
 Just type `--help` after the command to get a detailed explanation of its usage.

-But because you are a busy boi, you don't have time for that, so here are all the motherloving help outputs:
+But because you are busy, you don't have time for that, so here are the commands' help messages:

 ### `create-table`